wp-media/adminimize/readme.txt

 4. Administrator can go to `Settings` > `Adminimize` menu and configure the plugin (Menu, Sub-menu, Meta boxes, ...)

 == Changelog ==
+1.11.4 (2017-12-14)
+* Fixed hide of menu items, if you use custom menu, see [wiki page](https://github.com/bueltge/Adminimize/wiki/Custom-Menu-Order)
+* Fixed Import/Export for different server environments.
+* Remove languge file on github, we use always the translation community from wordpress.org
+* Fixed check for settings page of Adminimize, so that we see all options, areas of the install.

 1.11.3 (2017-11-16)
 * Added custom dashbaord options to admin head to hide it via css.
 * Added support of multiple roles for dashboard options.